FOMO in Trading: How Fear of Missing Out Destroys Accounts

 If a random ticker starts running at 10:15 AM and it's not on your watchlist?
 You don't touch it.
 Period.
 No exceptions.
 This one rule eliminates the most common and costly form of FOMO overnight.

 Worried about missing a great trade?
 You will.
-That’s the point.
-You’ll miss some winners.
-But you’ll miss far more losers — and the losers you avoid are worth more than the winners you miss.
+That's the point.
+You'll miss some winners.
+But you'll miss far more losers — and the losers you avoid are worth more than the winners you miss.
 A good stock scanner can help you build a focused, data-driven watchlist instead of reacting to noise.
-Our team uses Trade Ideas for pre-market scanning with filters for volume, float, and gap percentage — it takes the guesswork out of stock selection and makes it much harder for FOMO to sneak in through an unplanned ticker.
+This guide uses Trade Ideas for pre-market scanning with filters for volume, float, and gap percentage — it takes the guesswork out of stock selection and makes it much harder for FOMO to sneak in through an unplanned ticker.

 2. The Two-Strike Rule